Amn04/musicpro/README.md

 # Simple Music Player in Qt & QML.
 This project is very easy with simple logics implemented.
-This project is modification of gogo.
+This project is modification of gogo(https://github.com/karthagokul/GoGo).
 To copy and use this project or modify it you need to include available license in this  project to all copied project.

 # How to run code
 1.Qt Creator